bxiong97/now_evaluation/README.md

 Before running the now evaluation,

-**1) Check that the predicted meshes can be successfuly loaded by the used mesh loader by running**
+**1) Check that the predicted meshes can be successfuly loaded by the mesh loader:**
 ```
 python check_predictions.py <predicted_mesh_path>
 ```